justinrgarrard/world-of-naevis.net/docs/character_creation/race/human.md

 | **Skills**         | any one skill                    |
 | **Feats**          | any one [feat](../../more/feats) |

-{: .note}
-> **Multiclassing**
->
-> Variant humans are the only adventurers that can [multiclass](../../more/feats/multiclassing) at level one.
+Variant Humans are those who benefit from an unusual upbringing.
+Many come from servant clans, lineages of humans favored by a particular elf or dwarf family and raised to excel in a niche field.
+Though less versatile than other humans, they are the only adventurers that can [multiclass](../../more/feats/multiclassing) at level one.

-Variant humans trade a balanced approach for a highly specialized path.
-Spellswords, holy knights, and other cross-disciplinary vocations are drawn almost solely from this population.